KZGlobalTeam/gokz/README.md

 ## Contributing

-All contributions are greatly appreciated!
-If you are interested, please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+GOKZ is an open-source, community-driven project.
+If you are interested in helping out, please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Authors